typedb/typedb-docs/11-query/05-updating-data.md

 ### Update all instances of a given attribute
 There may also be cases where we need to update the value of all instances of an attribute type.
+This amounts to "rewriting" the value of an attribute fact.
 To do so, we first assign the new instance of the given attribute to all instances that own the old instance, and then delete the old instance of the attribute type.

 <div class="tabs dark">